COVID-19 Vaccine/Booster Documentation

 I have COVID-like symptoms.
 What should I do?

-- Call Student Health at 302-831-2226 for symptomatic testing on-site.
-Even if you are vaccinated, if you are experiencing any potential COVID-19 symptoms (such as fever, chills, body aches, cough, shortness of breath, loss of taste or smell, sore throat, congestion, nausea, vomiting or diarrhea), quarantine and call us to arrange symptomatic testing.
-Please do not use UD surveillance testing if you have any symptom of illness.
+- Utilize a free COVID-19 antigen test kit from one of the pick-up locations on campus.
+You can also call Student Health at 302-831-2226 for symptomatic testing on-site.
+Even if you are vaccinated, if you are experiencing any potential COVID-19 symptoms (such as fever, chills, body aches, cough, shortness of breath, loss of taste or smell, sore throat, congestion, nausea, vomiting or diarrhea), you should obtain COVID-19 testing.
+You should not attend classes or social events until you obtain a COVID-19 test.

 Medical advice is available to all students via phone (via Student Health 8:30 a.m. to 5 p.m. on weekdays and the CareNet Nurse line at 800-681-3957 after hours).
 More information about emergency and after-hours care can be found on this website.
 If you are experiencing serious symptoms such as shortness of breath, dizziness or chest pain, call 911 and be sure to tell the dispatcher if you suspect or know that you are COVID-19 positive.